orggue/adidas-zaragoza/openshift-essentials/03_pods.md

 ### Build the container

-Use the IP of the registry as usernamsace for the image
+Use the IP of the registry as usernamespace for the image

 ```
-docker build -t 172.30.6.185:5000/training/hello-node:v1 .
+docker build -t 172.30.6.185:5000/<LASTNAME>/hello-node:v1 .
 ```

 ----